Ning114/JPA/README.md

 the english and Japanese versions of the problem
 - A remove button next to each problem, which will remove the problem if pressed

+Phase 4:
+I unintentionally made some progress on phase 4 because I had to implement a bidirectional relationship of sorts for my Gui and ProjectApp classes.
+I will probably have to do the same when I create the play problem set and create problem set parts of the Gui.